For today’s thoughts on generosity, we turn to Leviticus. I know, I know. You’ve heard a hundred sermons on Leviticus, but bear with me!

 - Once ordained, they stayed at the entrance to the tent of meeting for seven days and nights.
 That’s a long time!
 As they waited, they would play back in their mind the deaths of the sacrificial animals, whose blood consecrated them as priests of God.
 How deep their sinfulness, and how merciful the plan of God, to let them become mediators of His love!

 - Today, we share the priestly calling of Aaron and his sons.
-And it is the blood of Christ which has once-and-for-all paid the debt we owe so we can fulfil this Holy calling.
+And it is the blood of Christ which has once-and-for-all paid the debt we owe so we can fulfill this Holy calling.

 Like the ancient priests, we each hold various titles, receive honors, and possess riches.
 These are not shameful or evil – in fact, they are a gift from God.
 The key is our response to these good gifts.
 Are we proud, as if we’ve accumulated these treasures on our own?
 Or are we struck with awe and gratitude, recognizing the King from whose hands they come, and under whose rule we minister?